cobrien706/mysterions/README.md

 ## Potential changes

 One issue with *knight_moves* is that is puts the Monster into zombie mode, unaware of the player Robot's position.
 The Robot can move past the Monster without risk as long as it doesn't collide with the Monster by accident.
 We can explore including the Robot's position as part of the *straight* maneuver and have the Monster revert to *charge* if the Robot's distance from the Monster falls beneath a threshold.
-This would naturally make the game more difficult.
-If you were developing a more complex game where later rounds are more difficult, this feature could be held off until those rounds.
+This would naturally make the game more difficult, and could be held off for later rounds.

+# Credits

+The sprites used in the game are from the [Python Programming MOOC 2025](https://programming-25.mooc.fi/credits/) course and is under Creative Commons license.

+The Arcade font is Copyright (C)1997-2003 Yuji Adachi (https://www.9031.com/).
+See [ARCADE_TTF_Readme_UTF8.txt](ARCADE_TTF_Readme_UTF8.txt)